 William Wyse Professor of Social Anthropology

-Head of Division of Social Anthropology
+Head of Division, Social Anthropology

 Fellow, King's College